Trump bump: Court fights draw big money into attorney general races

 "They've upped their game over the last decade," Gray said.

 RAGA decided this year to end a longstanding custom to avoid spending money against Democratic incumbents, and DAGA followed suit.
-Neither committee has yet filed individual donor lists for the first half of 2017; the deadline is Monday.

-Republicans currently hold 29 state AG seats across the country.
+Both RAGA and DAGA received contributions from a variety of corporate donors during the first half of 2017, according to contribution lists filed late on Monday.
+However, several of those companies gave more to the Republicans than the Democrats.

+Altria Group Inc, for instance, donated $250,000 to RAGA and $50,000 to DAGA.
+Representatives for the cigarette and tobacco company could not immediately be reached for comment.

+The Judicial Crisis Network, a conservative legal organization, gave RAGA its biggest donation of $600,000.
+"We are proud of what RAGA has accomplished on behalf of limited, constitutional government," said Carrie Severino, the group's chief counsel.

 Next year, 32 AG elections are scheduled including the District of Columbia.

 (Graphic: tmsnrt.rs/2nFU8zm)